Summer Legal Internship

 Open to law students and recent grads

-Through the Bernstein Institute’s Summer Legal Internship Program, law students will have the opportunity to work with the Institute’s network of directors and staff, including Faculty Director Meg Satterthwaite and Deputy Director, Sukti Dhital.
-The Institute’s interns tackle a wide range of human rights issues, including the shrinking of civil society space, business and human rights, and the growing field of legal empowerment.
+Through the Bernstein Institute’s Summer Legal Internship Program, law students will have the opportunity to work with the Institute’s network of directors and staff, including Faculty Director Meg Satterthwaite and Executive Director, Sukti Dhital.

 Interns’ work includes legal research, writing, and advocacy support.
 Interns will work independently and as a team, and are encouraged to engage with the Bernstein Institute staff and visiting scholars as active colleagues.
-This is an excellent opportunity for anyone seeking to enhance their knowledge of human rights law and practice and/or to pursue a career in public interest and social justice.
-The internship is unpaid.
+We are the only U.S. legal academic center dedicated to advancing research, education, and advocacy on legal empowerment in the United States and globally.
+This is an excellent opportunity for anyone dedicated to advancing research, education, and advocacy on legal empowerment in the United States and globally.

 To apply: Applicants will need to send (1) cover letter, (2) current CV, (3) three references, (4) current academic transcript (unofficial is fine), and (5) a writing sample (10 pages maximum)